GandhiCloud/developers-guide/Openshift/Routes/001-troubleshooting-routes/readme.md

     imagePullPolicy: IfNotPresent
 ```

-Also increase the livenessProbe and readinessProbe with larget timeouts
+Also increase the livenessProbe and readinessProbe with large timeouts
 ```
         livenessProbe:
           failureThreshold: 10